 Anime and Live Action Films

 Swarthmore and its Tri-Co partners have a growing collection of Japanese films and anime, from silent-period classics to the most recent movies.
-Swarthmore's Japanese Film Collection is held in McCabe Library and the Language Resource Center (LRC), and all the films are all catalogued in Tripod.
+Swarthmore's Japanese Film Collection is held in McCabe Library and the Language Resource Center (LRC), and all the films are all cataloged in Tripod.
 Tripod allows for a video/DVD search by keyword, genre, director, etc. For example, you can search select "genre" and search for "samurai films."
 To find Japanese anime, try the keywords "Japan animated films".
 To browse all Japanese and Japan-related films, just type "Japan" as the keyword.
-For the most recent aquisitions, sort your findings by date.
+For the most recent acquisitions, sort your findings by date.

 Hard copies of the Asahi Shinbun Newspaper are available for browsing in the newspaper lounge of McCabe Library.